 An innovate practice on disaster risk reduction and education in Kazakhstan.

-The aim of this report is to further contribute to the process of building resilience of nations and communities in the CEECIS region, providing an overview of the national situation vis-à-vis disaster risk reduction strategies
+The aim of this report is to further contribute to the process of building the resilience of nations and communities in the CEECIS region, providing an overview of the national situation vis-à-vis disaster risk reduction strategies